TeamSirenix/odin-serializer/README.md

 ### Using OdinSerializer out of the box

-To use OdinSerializer as-is, simply head to the [releases](https://github.com/TeamSirenix/odin-serializer/releases) page to download the latest release .unitypackage file, and import the package into your Unity project.
+To use OdinSerializer as-is, simply head to the [download](https://odininspector.com/download) page on our website to download the latest commit as a .unitypackage file, and import the package into your Unity project.
 OdinSerializer will then be in your project, ready to use.

 ### Forking OdinSerializer